react-epfl/padoc-android-chat/app/src/main/java/com/react/gabriel/wbam/padoc/README.md

 * Sometimes the server socket is null and crashes (listenusingrfcommwithservicerecord returns null)
 * Implement connection when the other device is already paired
 * Try connections without bluetooth discovery
+* Turn Wifi on automatically
+* Get Bluetooth and Wifi status when starting
+* Remove time limit on Wifi-Direct discovery